Walkinshaw Andretti United broke a 23-year title drought following a brilliant Finals campaign from Chaz Mostert.

-It's been a big five years in WAU colours for Mostert, who famously dominated the Great Race weekend in 2021, setting a lap record before winning the race with Lee Holdsworth.
+It's been a big six years in WAU colours for Mostert, who famously dominated the Great Race weekend in 2021, setting a lap record before winning the race with Lee Holdsworth.

-Mostert won multiple races in 2021 and 2022, and after a winless 2023, returned to form in a big way last year.
+Mostert won multiple races in 2021 and 2022, and after a winless 2023, returned to form in a big way in 2024, with a late season slump undoing a mid-year form surge.

 What was the Holden Racing Team until the end of 2016 welcomed Andretti Autosport and United Autosports as partners in 2018.